Quantum Cryptography

 4. More than with a single filter

-• With 1/2 probability, a vertically polarized photon exits
+• With 1/2 probability, the photon exits with polarization the same as the filter

 • With 1/2 probability, no photon exits

 If you’ve never studied quantum before, your intuition for the final scenario was probably wrong!
-We think of the vertical filter as asking the question, “Is this photon vertically or horizontally polarized?” and then asking this question forces the photon to “choose” to be vertically or horizontally polarized.
-To make the “decision,” the photon flips a coin (50/50 probability).
+We think of the filter as forcing the photon to “choose” to be aligned or anti-aligned.
+To make the “decision,” the photon flips a coin (50/50 probability for the case of a \(45^\circ\) angle) and “collapses” to be in either an aligned or perpendicular state.

 Group Exercise